Chicago/open-data-etl-utility-kit/docs/utilities-for-administering-etls.rst

 **Usage:** Open the terminal and run the command::

-	$ sh /path/to/directory/open-data-etl-utility-kit/Log/A_odayLogs.sh
+	$ sh /path/to/directory/open-data-etl-utility-kit/Log/A_TodayLogs.sh [-e]

 **Returns:** The output will show the list of log files which were generated today.
+With the *-e* parameter, a group of datasets specified in a parameter at the beginning of the script will be excluded (generally, those that run frequently and would clutter the output).
 The output is displayed in the terminal.